 (b) the reportable offender has been notified of the proceedings.

+(5A) Despite section 88, a court sentencing a reportable offender for an offence may, after imposing the sentence —

+(a) hear an application for an interim protection order; and

+(b) dispose of the application in accordance with section 89.

-(5) When an interim prohibition order is made by a court, the court must —
+(5) When an interim protection order is made by a court, the court must —

-(a) fix a day, time and place for a further hearing of the application as soon as is practicable after the interim prohibition order is made; and
+(a) subject to subsection (6A), fix a day, time and place for a further hearing of the application as soon as is practicable after the interim protection order is made; and

 (b) issue a summons requiring the reportable offender to attend the court for the further hearing.

+(6A) If the reportable offender is in government custody when an interim protection order is made, the court must fix the further hearing of the application for a time after the offender’s release from government custody.

 (6) The registrar must —

 (a) prepare the summons in the prescribed form;